Old-Fashioned Cherry Rhubarb Sauce

 - Wash and dry the stalks to remove water to prevent ice crystals from forming.

 - Cut each stalk into half to one-inch pieces.

 - Place cut pieces in a single layer onto a cookie sheet or jelly roll pan and freeze until solid, 1‐2 hours.

-- Transfer the frozen pieces to freezer bags or freezer storage containers and remove as much air as possible.
-I’ve found that using a vacuum sealer with vacuum sealer bags work very well to remove excess air.
+- Transfer the frozen pieces to freezer bags or freezer-safe storage containers and remove as much air as possible.
+I’ve found that using a vacuum sealer with vacuum sealer bags works very well in removing excess air.

 - Date, label, and freeze for up to one year.

 Are you short on freezer space?
 Dehydrating rhubarb works very well as a convenient and economical method of preserving.
 In its dried form, the rhubarb requires only a little room for storage, and it will last 6-12 months before its color begins to deteriorate.

 You can eat the tart rhubarb nuggets as a snack food, or they are perfect for use in homemade tea blends and baking.

 - Cut the leaves and ends from each stalk.